CSC-175/Lab19/README.md

 ## Background
 The screen output below shows the Movie Ranking program, which displays a list of movies in ranked order with the best movie in the #1 position, the second best in the #2 position, and so on.
-Then, the program allows the user to change these rankings.
+The program allows the user to change these rankings.
 To do that, the user selects a movie by entering its current rank.
 Then, the user enters a new ranking for the movie.

 <pre><b>The Movie Rankings program